-20 The table showing the results of the PSPS Risk vs. Benefit Comparison Tool includes ratios for all circuits on the monitored circuit list for this event, all of which indicate the benefit of wildfire avoidance (achieved through PSPS or other mitigation measures) exceeded PSPS risk.
+the monitored circuit list for this event, all of which indicate the benefit of wildfire avoidance (achieved through PSPS or other mitigation measures) exceeded PSPS risk.
 As noted above, the results of the Risk vs. Benefit Comparison Tool are among many quantitative and qualitative factors considered by SCE in its PSPS decision-making process.
-Although the ratios shown for the two circuits in scope supported a potential de-energization, SCE ultimately avoided the need to deenergize any circuits by closely monitoring wind patterns and other FPI inputs relative to preset thresholds.
+Although the ratio(s) shown for the circuit(s) in scope supported a potential de-energization, SCE ultimately avoided the need to de-energize any circuits by closely monitoring wind patterns and other FPI inputs relative to preset thresholds.

-21 SCE's System Operating Bulletin No. 322 includes restrictions to limit the potential for a spark to occur or mitigate the risk of an ignition such as limits to circuit switching, recloser operations (e.g., blocking of automatic circuit reclosers), and requirements for personnel to be physically present when operating equipment and circuits subject to hot work restrictions.
+19 SCE's System Operating Bulletin No. 322 includes restrictions to limit the potential for a spark to occur or mitigate the risk of an ignition such as limits to circuit switching, recloser operations (e.g., blocking of automatic circuit reclosers), and requirements for personnel to be physically present when operating equipment and circuits subject to hot work restrictions.

-22 Fast curve settings reduce fault energy by increasing the speed with which a protective relay reacts to most fault currents.
+20 Fast curve settings reduce fault energy by increasing the speed with which a protective relay reacts to most fault currents.
 Fast curve settings can reduce heating, arcing, and sparking for many faults compared to conventional protection equipment settings.
-More details are in SCE's 2021 Wildfire Mitigation Plan Update (Revised), initiative SH-6.
+More details are in SCE's 2022 Wildfire Mitigation Plan Update, initiative SH-6.